Can You Do Schoolwork on a Gaming PC? 10 Non-Gaming Uses

 More powerful processors

 Ever notice how your computer significantly slows down when you have too many programs open?
-Or are there certain tasks that instantly slow down your computer or don’t work at all?
-That means your computer doesn’t have a processor powerful enough to meet your needs.
+Or are certain tasks that instantly slow things or don’t work properly?
+That means your computer doesn’t have a powerful processor to meet your needs.

 A powerful central processing unit (CPU) is crucial if you use your computer for demanding tasks.
-A CPU is responsible for executing every task you ask of it, opening programs, showing photos, playing video games, etc. So your CPU is in charge of it all.
+A CPU executes every task you ask, opens programs, shows photos, plays video games, etc. So, your CPU is in charge of it all.

-Modern gaming has become incredibly taxing for computers, which is why gaming PCs exist at all.
-Gaming PCs are built with the best CPUs, guaranteeing that they can handle any program or task you throw at it.
+Modern gaming has become incredibly taxing for computers, which is why gaming PCs exist.
+They are built with the best CPUs, guaranteeing they can handle any program or task you throw at them.

 If nothing else in this article convinces you to buy a gaming PC, this point will.
-If your computer runs slow when asked to do your everyday tasks, you need to upgrade your PC.
+If your computer runs slow when asked to do everyday tasks, you must upgrade your PC.

 A gaming PC’s CPU will rarely let you down.
-It is built to run games with realistic graphics and execute hundreds of commands at a time.
+It is built to run games with realistic graphics and execute hundreds of commands simultaneously.
 Therefore, it can efficiently run routine tasks and operations at a greater speed than an ordinary computer.

 RAM

-Another reason why your computer may be slowing down while you’re working is that it doesn’t have enough Random Access Memory (RAM).
-RAM is a short-term memory storage space that a computer uses to place data that it is currently working on.
+Another reason your computer may be slowing down while you’re working is because it doesn’t have enough Random Access Memory (RAM).
+RAM is a short-term memory storage space that a system uses to place data it is currently working on.

 You can think of RAM as a workbench: the bigger the bench, the more work you can do at one time.

-If your computer struggles with multitasking, then you need a computer with more RAM.
-RAM is essential if your profession requires you to use multiple programs at the same time.
-Graphic design and video editing are two examples of professions that require a large amount of RAM.
+If your computer struggles with multitasking, then you need more RAM.
+RAM is essential if your profession requires you to use multiple programs simultaneously.
+Graphic design and video editing are two professions requiring a large amount of RAM.

 Most standard PCs only have enough RAM for simple tasks and internet browsing.
 However, if your work or hobbies are more intensive and require more applications open simultaneously, you will want to get a gaming PC with a lot of RAM.